Chilypepper/BrokenGlasses/README.md

 2. $ ROS_NAMESPACE=camera rosrun image_proc image_proc
    ***Must be done with a pre-calibrated camera***
+3. $ rosrun image_testing cv_modder

+4. $ rosrun image_view image_view image:=/image_converter/output_video

-3. Subscribe your node to the topic "/camera/image_rect_color" for a rectified, colored image in a good form usable with OpenCV
+/ 5.
+Subscribe your node to the topic "/camera/image_rect_color" for a rectified, colored image in a good form usable with OpenCV